Softheon/foundry/docs/administration-guide/06-collections.md

 ### Personal collections
 ![Personal collections](images/collections/personal-collections.png)

 Each user has a personal collection where they're always allowed to save things, even if they don't have Curate permissions for any other collections.
-Administrators can see and edit the contents of every user's personal collection (even those belonging to other Administrators) by clicking on the "All personal collections" link from the "Our analytics" collection.
+Administrators can see and edit the contents of every user's personal collection (even those belonging to other Administrators) by clicking on the "All personal collections" link from the "Analytics" collection.

 A personal collection works just like any other collection except that its permissions can't be changed.
 If a sub-collection within a personal collection is moved to a different collection, it will inherit the permissions of that collection.